Doctor of Executive Leadership

 Online (annual one-week residence)

 This program is for those seeking to maximize their executive value to organizations, communities, and institutions.
-The goal of the DEL program is to educate the next generation of senior-level leaders as scholars and practitioners who can integrate theory and practice into the discipline of leadership.
-This rigorous program develops the skills needed in aspiring mid- and senior-level leaders who can then integrate theory with practice and extend the knowledge to a wide variety of industries or sectors.
-The DEL program is designed to train individuals in the effective use of business principles and leadership skills while providing skill development and understanding of a wide range of areas.
+The goal of the Doctorate of Executive Leadership (DEL) program is to educate the next generation of senior-level leaders as scholars and practitioners who can integrate theory and practice into the discipline of leadership.
+This rigorous program develops the skills needed in aspiring mid- and senior-level leaders who can then integrate theory into practice and apply their knowledge in a wide variety of industries or sectors.